What do you think is the best way to save money?

 For example, the Amazon Rewards Visa Card gives you 3% cashback and the American Express Blue Cash Preferred® Card gives you 1% cashback on all purchases.

-8. Try out Amazon’s Subscribe and Save Feature
+8. Use Amazon’s Subscribe and Save to save more on everyday purchases

 As we mentioned above, recurring expenses, like coffee and laundry detergent, can really add up – even if they’re little.